manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example JSON Example_2 -->

-The id of the document that needs to be updated can be set directly using the `id` property (as in the example above) or you can do an update by query and apply the update to all the documents that match the query:
+The ID of the document that needs to be updated can be set directly using the `id` property, as shown in the previous example, or you can update documents by query and apply the update to all the documents that match the query:

 <!-- intro -->
 ##### JSON: